LinusBorg/vue-lib-template/README.md

 starts the `Vite` dev server for the playground app for testing playing around with your libraries manually.

-During `play`, no bundling has to be done as all of the library package's code is compiled JIT by Vite.
+During `play`, no bundling has to be done as all of the library package's code is compiled JIT in the playground app.

-Also is the app that cypress can test against.
+This app can also be used for end-to-end tests (tooling for that currently not included in this template)

 ### lint